 There are several safer alternatives to burning your leaves, ones that will not have you paying hefty fines or facing the penalties if caught.

-- Leave them lie – if you let the leaves lie around your plants, they can be used as a useful mulch
+- Leave them to lie – if you let the leaves lie around your plants, they can be used as mulch

 - Shred while mowing – by doing this, the leaves will decompose and nourish your lawn next spring